PRL-PRG/codedj-parasite/README.md

 > This command is also available in the interactive mode.

+### `create-savepoint` name

+Creates savepoint of given name from current state of the datastore.

+> This command is also available in the interactive mode.

 ### `active-projects` [days = 90]

 Displays a large csv that displays per substore and total number of projects, valid projects and active projects.
 Project is considered active if it has at least one commit no older than `days` before now.